BEACHWOOD VILLAS MARINA RULES AND REGULATIONS

 F) If dinghies, rubber boats or rafts, jet-skis and similar watercraft are kept in the marina, they must be properly moored within the confines of the owners' dock space.

 G) Referring to Section 13 of the slip Sublease Agreement, any boat moored in the marina may not exceed the length of the slip.
-The application of this rule will be based upon over-all boat length including pulpit and swim platform.
+The application of this rule will be based upon over-all boat length including pulpit, swim platform, and outboard motor.
 No deviation from this rule will be permitted.
 The Marina Committee has thoroughly investigated the basis for this requirement by contacting the manufacturer of the dock system and the consulting engineer who designed the components for our marina.
 Both concur that we must adhere to design criteria.
 A letter to this effect is on file.

 H) It is suggested that jet pads follow the attached diagram when tying up to your dock.
 Jet pads should not touch your dock, dock floats and water lines when properly tied up.
 Jet pad mooring lines should be nylon braid ½” minimum and in good condition.
 No polypropylene lines, chains, or wire rope are permitted.